qgis/QGIS-Documentation/source/docs/user_manual/print_composer/create_output.rst

 composition, each page will be exported to a file with the given name appended with the page number.

-You can then override the print resolution (set in Composition tab) and resize exported image dimensions.
+You can then override the print resolution (set in Composition panel) and resize exported image dimensions.

 .. _crop_to_content: